Filip Hronek Game Preview: Canucks vs. Sharks

 Hronek Stats vs. the Sharks

-- The Sharks are 32nd in goals allowed, conceding 72 total goals (4.2 per game) in the league.
+- On defense, the Sharks are conceding 84 total goals (4.2 per game) which ranks 32nd in the NHL.

 |2023-2024 Season